WRBJ-FM: 20th century

 The station was originally paired with WRKN 970 AM in Brandon, Mississippi, with the call letters WRJH (initially standing for "Roy and June Harris, who were the original owners).
 Both stations were promoted as "Gospel 97" for many decades.
 The call sign also came to mean other things as well ("We're Raising Jesus Higher").
-After Harris died, his wife sold the station to On Top Communications, which purchased it for $1.6 million.
+After Harris died, June led the radio station for over 10 years as President/CEO.
+She then sold the station to On Top Communications, which purchased it for $1.6 million.
 The WRJH call sign took on a different meaning ("We are Jackson's Hot 97.7").

 On Top went bankrupt in 2005, most of its stations either switched formats or went silent.
 WRJH was sold at a bankruptcy auction.
 At that time, Roberts Broadcasting acquired WRJH for $1,950,000.00, eventually moved its studios into TV station WRBJ's and changed the call sign to WRBJ.

 WRBJ's playlist mainly consists of hip hop and R&B. Unlike most stations, this one plays smoother music during the workday time frame while it plays newer music later afternoons into the early evening.